 Agile delivery, and agility in general, is not only a compelling opportunity but in many cases a necessity for survival.
 Although there are particular cultural and other obstacles to overcome, large organisations may be surprised at how far they already are on the road to greater agility.
 A suitably tailored journey plan will help harness what’s already out there and build effectively upon it.

 At Build 2013 Microsoft unveiled a number of new features that make the WinRT platform more interesting for developers working on LOB applications, but without a deployment story WinRT simply isn’t viable.
 Meanwhile WPF, like Silverlight and WinForms, has entered its twilight phase.

-Susan Atkinson and Gabrielle Benefield argue that the standard contract model for software development is based on outdated and flawed assumptions, and that this is contributing to the high rates of failure in IT projects, regardless of whether the IT projects are resourced internally or outsourced to a third party.
-The contract model is in need of a total overhaul.
+Susan Atkinson and Gabrielle Benefield argue that the standard contract model for software development is contributing to the high rates of failure in IT projects and is in need of a total overhaul.
+13

 Large enterprises face challenges in innovation, budgeting, and transformation to agile.
 Principal analyst Michael Azoff explains Ovum’s view on creating an agile enterprise.